Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 ### Level 6: Aspect of the Wilds

 You gain one of the following options of your choice.
-Whenever you finish a Long Rest, you can change your choice.
+Whenever you finish a **:rest-long: Long Rest**, you can change your choice.

 ***Owl.*** You have Darkvision with a range of 60 feet.
 If you already have Darkvision, its range increases by 60 feet.